amyyunekim/Course_5_NLP/project_proposal.md

 ## MVP Goal:

-Have data gathered, cleaned and transformed into a document-term matrix Start testing topic modelling methodology
+Have data gathered, cleaned and transformed into a document-term matrix.
+Start testing topic modelling methodology